 G. Adapting to Technological Advancements

-- Utilize blockchain for secure asset tracking and transactions.
+- Use blockchain for secure, transparent asset transactions and ownership records.

 3. Financial Ratios for Asset Management